Learning jazz standards has long formed the bedrock of education for most musicians, providing a list of classic repertoire for players to draw upon.

 Classic recording: John Coltrane – Giant Steps

-The original, classic recording from 1959 features the tenor saxophonist tearing through the changes.
+The original, classic recording from 1959 features tenor saxophonist John Coltrane tearing through the changes.

 Modern Giant Steps version – Kenny Garrett (Triology)